techtana/techtana.github.io/_posts_drafts/2025-08-30-manager-manifesto.md

 Human learning and growth requires the right amount of four things: new challenges, low ego, space to reflect and brainstorm, and timely and clear feedback.
 How are these four going for you?
 Is there one you need more or less of?
-> I wish for more space and time to reflect.
-Need to do more consistent diary.
+> I wish for more space and time to reflectd and internalize learnings.

 ### The Most Important Question
 What’s your favorite way to treat yourself?